►CAR’s pick of the best small hybrid cars

 The different types of hybrid

 Hybrid is the 21st-centry buzzword that started out meaning one thing, and now encompasses a whole load of range-extending to emission-reducing solutions.
 Series hybrids, like the original Prius, deliver lower emissions by being able to run the engine as a generator at optimal load; only the shortest electric-only drives are possible.

 Plug-in hybrid systems use larger batteries to greater effect, and are able to make short trips without producing local emissions.
-They usually operate as a series hybrid as well, reducing emissions and fuel consumption in more situations and topping up the battery with power than would otherwise be wasted.
+They usually operate as a series hybrid as well, reducing emissions and fuel consumption in more situations and topping up the battery with power that would otherwise be wasted.

 However, the large batteries needed add weight and reduce space, so they’re not ideal for the smallest cars, and they’re often less economical than a diesel for high-mileage use.

-Is a small hybrid car a good buy in 2020?
+Is a small hybrid car a good buy in 2023?

 For many drivers, it’s a great option – particularly a plug-in model, if you’ve access to a socket for recharging.
 Reduced commuting, uncertainty around schools and offices, an overall improvement in air quality and the desire to avoid petrol stations and other places of cross contamination all support running a good hybrid, as any change in circumstances that means longer distances or more frequent driving won’t cause the same stresses that running a pure electric car might involve.